microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 For a fixed table with header type of column, you can assign sub type for each column, whereas for a fixed table with header type of row, you can assign sub type for each row.
 For a dynamic table, you can assign sub type for each column.

-To delete a row/column, click on the name of column/row or and hover on "Sub type" in menu options.
+To assign sub type, click on the name of column/row or and hover on "Sub type" in menu options.
 The sub type options will be displayed, and you could select the sub type you would like to assign for this column/row.

 #### Assign label value to a table cell